Wuvist/lcpc/lcpc.typ

 - Housing(Rentals) And Utilities
 - Furnishings, Household Equipment And Routine Household Maintenance

-I initially tried to include mortgage repayment into household expenditure.
+I initially tried to include mortgage repayment into household expenditure and make another LCPC.
 According to HES 2022/23 Information Pamphlet, HES does collect home mortgage repayment data, but not revealed in report.
-It's not only hard to find statistic for Singaporean's mortgage repayment, making reasonable estimation of mortgage repayment is also very hard.
+It's not only hard to find statistic for Singaporean's mortgage repayment, but also extreme hard to make reasonable estimation of mortgage repayment.

 Mortgage is determined largely at the moment of purchase, and it varies a lot from one household to another.
 It's hard to estimate which age group of household purchase their first house, nor to mention segmented it by income quintiles or type of dwelling.

 Mortgage rate may changes,.
 But about 80% of Singapore household stays in HDB, and the interest rate of HDB's loans is pegged to +0.1% of interest rate of CPF ordinary account@hdb_interest, which is 2.5% since July 1999@cpf_interest.
 Market interest rate may change, but it will be capped to 2.6% - HDB rates.
 Condo & landed properties owners may need to take loans from commercial banks, and the rate would have much higher fluctuations.
 But that only impacts the top 20% high income household.
 Furthermore, MAS has MRS limit: 30%@tdsr.

 If we do a extreme estimation of that all household takes the maximum housing loans, it just discounts LCP of all segment to 70%, and has no impact on the shape of the LCPC.

 From an accounting perspective, property is considered as an asset of a household, "buying" of house is actually turning cash assets to fixed asset, and may not incur any expenditures.
 It's sometimes even be considered as an investment.
 It's only the interest payment of mortgage could be considered actual expenditure.

-Mortgage impact of LCPC would be future research topic.
-I decide to exclude mortgage repayment when constructing LCPC in this paper.
+Mortgage impact of LCPC would be future research topic, but in this paper, I decide to exclude mortgage repayment when constructing LCPC.

-== Rental - LCPC for foreigner in Singapore
+== Rental - LCPC for foreign workers in Singapore

 Rental on housing is an area worth deeper analysis.
 Home ownership rate is almost 90% in Singapore@sg_home_ownership, thus rental may not be a significant factor for Singaporean household's expenditure.
 But Singapore is a society consisting about 30%, or 1.77M non-residents@sg_population.
 Furthermore, Singapore forbids foreigner making purchase of HDB and most landed properties, the additional buyer-side stamp duty (ABSD) for foreign buyers also has been increasing#footnote[https://www.iras.gov.sg/taxes/stamp-duty/for-property/buying-or-acquiring-property/additional-buyer's-stamp-duty-(absd)].
-Foreign residents in Singapore are hard to own their own house in Singapore, and usually need to rental a place.
-Thus rental would play a major factor for foreigner staying in Singapore's LCP.
+Most foreign workers in Singapore will need to rental places to stay, and rental is a major factor for their LCP.

-It's feasible to construct an estimated LCPC for foreign workers in Singapore for 2023:
+It's possible to construct an estimated LCPC for foreign workers in Singapore for 2023:

 #figure(
   image("data/LCPC_foreign.png"),